 - Master of International Business

-- Master of Engineering (various specializations)
+- Master of Engineering (specializations)

 - Master of Environmental Science